Season 4, Episode 15

 - Astral Projection: Because living humans can't see Reapers, the brothers use this to transform themselves into spirits.

-- Call Back: Dean is still upset by what Sam said to his while under the poison of the siren.
+- Continuity Nod: Dean is still upset by what Sam said to him while under the poison of the siren.

-- Death Seeker: Literally.
-Dean has been missing Tessa/Death throughout season 2 and 3.
+- Death Seeker: Dean has been missing Tessa/Death throughout seasons 2 and 3.

 - Death Takes a Holiday, obviously.